rebeccaskinner/effective-haskell.com/site/solutions/chapter8/terminal-size-edge-cases.md

               in return $ ScreenDimensions lines' cols'
 ```

-All of the scenarios listed in the example should throw an `IO` exception if
+If `tput` is missing, it should throw an `IO` exception, so lets focus on
-they fail, so focus there.
-Let's look at the three most compelling options for
+that.
+There are a couple of different ways we can go about dealing with an
-how we might want to add error handing when an exception is thrown:
+exception caused by a missing executable:

   1. Catch the exception and return a default `ScreenDimensions` value.
   2. Don't catch the exception, and let the caller deal with it.